apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 The following items are new improvements and enhancements presented in this release.

+### SAML2 Delegated Authentication Metadata

+SAML2 service provider metadata used and managed during [delegated authentication](../integration/Delegate-Authentication-SAML.html) can now be stored in relational databases.

 ## Other Stuff

+- The session cookie (typically and by default named `DISSESSION`) typically used for distributed session management when CAS is acting as an OAUTH or OpenID
+  Connect provider can now be signed and encrypted.

 ## Library Upgrades

 - Groovy
+- Nimbus
+- Amazon SDK
+- Spring
+- Spring Boot